Land Transport Act 1998

 60: Failure or refusal to permit blood specimen to be taken or to undergo compulsory impairment test, or

-"Refusing to give a blood sample or take a driving test when asked by police"
+"Refusing a blood test or impairment test when asked by police"

 59Failure or refusal to remain at specified place or to accompany enforcement officer